xtie97/HNTS-MRG24-UWLAIR/README.md

   The DL models trained on combined pre-RT and mid-RT MRI datasets, yielding improved accuracy on hold-out test sets compared to models trained solely on pre-RT data.

 - **Mid-Radiotherapy (Mid-RT) GTV Segmentation (Task 2)**:
   The DL models integrating prior information from pre-RT scans can significantly improve the performance.
-Introduced **mask-aware attention modules** to leverage pre-RT GTV masks in mid-RT segmentation.
+We also introduced **mask-aware attention modules** to leverage pre-RT GTV masks in mid-RT segmentation.

 - **Ensemble Approach**:
   Utilized an ensemble of 10 models for both tasks to improve robustness and overall performance.